-On the issue of unfair laws, he said, “If you’re ordered to go a mile (which a Roman soldier could order under Roman law), go two miles instead.”
+On the issue of unfair laws, he said, “If you’re ordered to go a mile (which a Roman soldier was legally, and unjustly, allowed to do under Roman law), go two miles instead.”

 On the issue of giving up morals for political power, he said, “Blessed are the peacemakers, for they shall be called sons of God.”

 On the issue of battling ‘fake news,’ he said “Blessed are you when others revile you and persecute you and utter all kinds of evil against you falsely on my account.
 Rejoice and be glad, for your reward is great in heaven…”